AlejandroIbarraC/TECBox/README.md

 ### Prerequisites 👓

-What things you need to install the software and how to install them
+Software you need to install to run this project:

 ```
-Webpage - Angular CLI version 9 or higher
+Website - Angular CLI version 9 or higher
 API/Server - Visual Studio
 Mobile app - Xcode 11.5 or higher
 ```